KRON-TV: Sale to Young Broadcasting

 Rather than give in to NBC's demands, Young decided not to renew channel 4's affiliation contract, which was set to expire at the beginning of 2002.
-San Jose-based KNTV channel 11 approached NBC with a proposal to pay $37 million annually for the rights to broadcast its programming.
+San Jose-based KNTV (channel 11) approached NBC with a proposal to pay $37 million annually for the rights to broadcast its programming.
 In 1999, KNTV joined The WB in conjunction with the network's existing Bay Area affiliate, then co-owned KBWB (channel 20, now KOFY-TV).
 KNTV agreed to drop its ABC affiliation at the behest of network-owned KGO-TV, the market's primary ABC station.
 NBC accepted KNTV's deal in February 2000.
-It did so primarily as a stopgap in case NBC failed in its bid to buy KRON from Young.
+It did so primarily as a stopgap in case NBC failed in its bid to buy KRON-TV from Young.

 However, Young's asking price for the station was $735 million, only slightly less than what it paid to buy the station from Chronicle.
 NBC felt that price was too high, and walked away from the deal when Young refused to lower it.

-In December 2001, NBC purchased KNTV from Granite Broadcasting for a fraction of KRON's sale price of $230 million.
+In December 2001, NBC purchased KNTV from Granite Broadcasting for a fraction of KRON-TV's sale price of $230 million.
 That made NBC the only major broadcast network to have switched from one Bay Area station to another.
 The last NBC program to be broadcast by channel 4 was a repeat episode of Crossing Jordan, at 10 p.m. on December 31, 2001.
 KNTV officially joined NBC later that evening at 11:35 p.m. with the regular broadcast of The Tonight Show with Jay Leno.
 That ended KRON-TV's 52-year affiliation with the NBC network.